Subscribe

 When should you clean your dog’s ears?

 Keeping your dog’s ears clean is a good hygiene practice, but there is a right and wrong time to do so!
-Your pup might be ready for a clean if:
+Your pup might be due for a cleaning if:

 • Fido suffers from allergies.
 If your dog suffers from allergies, the American Animal Hospital Association (AAHA) recommends that you clean their ears weekly to remove debris.